xibosignage/xibo-manual/source/en/layouts_campaigns_3.md

 ### Tags

-Campaigns can be tagged to further organise and make it easier to find a large number of Campaigns if grouped by Tags.
+Campaigns can be tagged to further organise and make it easier to find a large number of Campaigns if grouped by [Tags](tour_tags.html).
 Administrators can set certain **Tag's** to have a **Value** associated to them.
 Tags that have been set a Value will show the selections available from an additional **Tag value** drop down field.

 {tip}
-From v2.3.6, **Tag Values** can be added to **Tags** that do not have an existing predefined value.
-Enter the Value you wish to associate with the Tag in the **Tag value** field and click enter.
-If you do not wish to enter a Tag value then this field can be left blank.

-For further information on what **Tag **and **Tag Values** to use, please speak with your Administrator.
+Use the **With Selected** option at the bottom of the Campaign [grid](tour_grids.html) to edit Tag assignments in bulk!
 {/tip}

-{tip}
-From v3.0.0, use the **With Selected** option at the bottom of the Campaign grid to edit Tag assignments in bulk.
-Take a look at [Grids](tour_grids.html) for further information!
-{/tip}

-{nonwhite}
-Tag management for Administrators can be found [here](https://xibo.org.uk/docs/setup/tags-adding-editing-assigning) {/nonwhite}

 ## Assigning Layouts